-Undergoing tests, or even a preparatory course of chemotherapy before the operation, may be a cause of anxiety, distress or discomfort such that you, as prospective carer, might take up a more assertive role in family affairs, and undertake to inform friends and relatives (or not), according to their wishes.
-It would be advisable at this early stage to plan what arrangements or adjustments will be needed for their and your own work commitments (job, family, finance) and for other dependents - children, elderly relatives, pets, etc. They may like to delegate or share some personal matters which they normally look after themselves, and/or consider assigning one or other form of Power of Attorney to you (see pages 17 and 18).
+Undergoing tests, or even a preparatory course of chemotherapy before the operation may be a cause of anxiety, distress or discomfort such that you, as a prospective carer, might take up a more assertive role in family affairs and inform friends and relatives (or not), according to their wishes.
+It would be advisable at this early stage to plan what arrangements or adjustments will be needed for their and your own work commitments (job, family, finance) and for other dependents - children, elderly relatives, pets, etc. They may like to delegate or share some personal matters, which they normally look after themselves and/or consider assigning one or more forms of Power of Attorney to you (see pages 17 and 18).

-In preparation for coming out of hospital after the operation, they should be given a discharge assessment.
-This should involve a review of facilities in the home by the hospital and/or the local authority's social services to ensure that there is the necessary equipment and space for their safe return as they may well be in severe pain, weak, nauseated, depressed and dependent, needing help in moving around, eating, washing and toileting, and sleeping.
+To prepare for the discharge from the hospital after the operation, you should be given a discharge assessment.
+This should involve a review of facilities in the home by the hospital and/or the local authority's social services to ensure that there is the necessary equipment and space for their safe return as they may well be in severe pain, be weak, nauseated, depressed and dependent, requiring help in moving around, eating, washing and toileting, and sleeping.
 You will want to see that any extra seating, mobilizing, bathing, toileting or sleeping aids needed are in place before they return.
-You may have been able by then to gather information from the consultant, the Upper GI [gastro-intestinal] specialist nurse, the dietician and the physiotherapist in the hospital, on likely recovery patterns, possible complications and dangers, who and how to contact in emergencies or when concerned.
+By then, you may have been able to gather information from the consultant, the Upper GI [gastro-intestinal] specialist nurse, the dietician, and the physiotherapist in the hospital, on likely recovery patterns, possible complications and dangers, whom to contact in emergencies or when concerned and how.
 Their discharge assessment should set out the dates for in-hospital follow-up appointments with all of the above specialists and advice on whether or when GP or District Nurse visits may take place.

 Their GP will have been informed of their discharge date.
-You are also entitled to a Carer's Assessment from your local authority's social services department: contacts, extra equipment you may need to deliver safely the care needed, financial assistance if you qualify (see pages 15 and 16), and eventually, possibly some respite care.
+You are also entitled to a Carer's Assessment from your local authority's social services department: contacts, extra equipment you may need to deliver the care needed safely, financial assistance if you qualify (see pages 15 and 16), and eventually, possibly some respite care.

-It would probably be helpful to introduce for them a gradual recovery regime for basic 'activities of daily living', step by step, according to their abilities and motivation.
-The principal effects of the operation for oesophageal or gastric cancer are likely to be changes in taste and smell sensations, loss of appetite, and consequently weight loss (which are also common reactions after any chemotherapy they may have had, which can also cause skin sensitivity).
-In any case their fluids and food intake may be restricted, as the effects of the surgery may take weeks or even months to heal.
-Initially the hospital will advise you about this.
-Naso-gastric tube feeding may be needed for some weeks and thereafter, the very gradual reintroduction of small amounts of solid food.
-In view of the effect of surgery on the size of the remaining stomach area, and the removal of an effective upper sphincter in the oesophagus, developing a habit of 'grazing' is usually recommended.
+It would probably be helpful to introduce a gradual recovery regime to them for basic 'activities of daily living', step by step according to their abilities and motivation.
+The principal effects of the operation for oesophageal or gastric cancer are likely to be changes in taste and smell sensations, loss of appetite and consequent weight loss (which are also common reactions after any chemotherapy they may have had, which can also cause skin sensitivity).
+In any case, their fluids and food intake may be restricted, as the effects of the surgery may take weeks or even months to heal.
+Initially, the hospital will advise you about this.
+Naso-gastric tube feeding may be needed for some weeks and after that, very gradually small amounts of solid food may be reintroduced.
+In view of the effect of surgery on the size of the remaining stomach area and the removal of an effective upper sphincter in the oesophagus, developing a habit of 'grazing' is usually recommended.
 This may mean anything up to six or seven small portions of food a day, as tolerated, rather than the customary three sit-down meals a day.